-- Gloves are NOT a substitute for handwashing. - Throw away single-use gloves after each use. - Hands must be washed after removing gloves. - Use non-latex gloves when touching people or food whenever possible. - Gloves should fit well. - Gloves should be durable, so they do not rip or tear during use.
+- Gloves are NOT a substitute for handwashing. - Throw away single-use gloves after each use. - Hands must be washed prior to putting on and after removing gloves. - Use non-latex gloves when touching people or food whenever possible. - Gloves should fit well. - Gloves should be durable, so they do not rip or tear during use.